basheersm/Xoodyak---A-Lightweight-and-Versatile-Cryptographic-System-for-Constrained-Environments/README.md

 **License:**

-This project is licensed under the [License Name] license.
+This project is licensed under the MIT license.
 See the `LICENSE` file for details.

 **Disclaimer:**